 Chill the dough for about 1 hour.

-Using ample powdered sugar on your baking board or clean countertop, pat the dough into a square and roll out to 1/2 inch thick (or 1 centimeter).
-Cut out stars with a cookie cutter.
-Powder the cookie cutter between each cut.
-Place stars on a non-stick cookie sheet or a cookie sheet lined with parchment paper.
-Some Zimtsterne recipes ask for blanched, ground almonds.
+Using ample confectioners' sugar on your baking board or clean countertop, pat the dough into a square and roll out to 1/2-inch thick (or 1 centimeter).

+- You can make the almond meal yourself in a blender or buy it in the baking aisle of many grocery stores or natural food stores.
+Some zimtsterne recipes ask for blanched, ground almonds.
 These are perfectly fine to use but the extra step of removing the skin is quite a bit more work and does not affect the final product much.